-Spinal Stenosis Treated with Spinal Decompression Therapy At The Gilbert Clinic In Marine City, MI
+Spinal Stenosis Treated with Spinal Decompression Therapy

 A condition in which the spinal canal narrows and compresses the spinal cord and/or exiting nerve roots.
 Stenosis means “a narrowing.”
 Spinal stenosis may affect the cervical, thoracic or lumbar spine.
 Lumbar spinal stenosis results in low back pain and can radiate down the nerves into the buttocks, hips, legs, thighs or feet.
 Cervical spinal stenosis results in neck pain and can radiate into the nerves of shoulders, arms, wrists, and hands.
 Thoracic spinal stenosis can radiate pain around the ribs.